elunna/nerfhack-changelog/README.md

 * Dipping into a cursed potion always causes an explosion (SLASHEM).
 * Dipping acid into toilets explodes and destroys the toilet.
 * Dipping a unicorn horn into a potion of acid will dissolve the horn, alchemizing it into a potion of healing.
-* Dipping scrolls of amnesia clears non-water non-polymorph potions; only works on a 1-to-1 basic
+* Dipping scrolls of amnesia blanks non-water non-polymorph potions.
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.

 #### Diluted potion effects